Facial vein treatment – Frequently asked questions

 How does it compare to other treatments for thread vein removal?

 How much does it cost?

-All initial consultations for thread vein treatments, to assess suitability for treatment, are with Dr Sarah Norman.
-These are free and without obligation.
-If treatment is deemed suitable, and you wish to proceed, this is offered by both Sarah (at £300) and Julie/Natasha, our fully-trained Aesthetic Therapists (at £200).
-You will be given a 30 minute treatment appointment in total, which will include 15 minutes of thermo-coagulation.
+If you are interested in thread vein treatment we will ask you for photographs to assess suitability for treatment.
+If treatment is deemed appropriate, and you wish to proceed, this is offered by Dr Sarah Norman at £275.
+You will be given a 25-minute appointment in total, which will include up to 15 minutes of thermo-coagulation treatment.